girlie - girl

 drought - thirst

-tribulation - a condition of great affliction, oppression, or misery + triple.
+tribulation - a condition of great affliction, oppression, or misery.

 furcht (ger) - fear + Frucht (ger) - fruit + furchte Fruchte (ger) - fear fruits.

 Danaids - 50 daughters of Danaus.
 Danaus commanded each daughter to slay her husband on the marriage night.
 They all obeyed except Hypermestra, who spared Lynceus.
-They were punished with thirst in Hades, i.e. with endless task of filling with water a vessel that had no bottom + Vergil, Aeneid II.
+In punishment for their crime the Danaïds were condemned to the endless task of filling with water a vessel that had no bottom + Vergil, Aeneid II.
 49.: timeo Danaos [et dona ferentes] (l) - "I fear the Greeks [when they bear gifts]".

 frei (ger) - free